 A public building that was built at the beginning of the first century BC was also uncovered at the archaeological site.
 The building covered more than 2,000 sq.m. and was one of the largest and most magnificent in Israel.
 Researchers believe that it was the palace of Agrippas II.

-If you look at the photo above, you can see Nimrod Fortress on top of the right mountain.
+Looking at the photo above, you can see Nimrod Fortress on top of the right mountain.

 Inside the Palace Of Agrippa II, you can find the remains of an old Synagogue.

-The purple trail will lead you back to the Banias springs, and just as you pass the entry gate, you will see excavation area B to your left.
+The purple trail will lead you back to the Banias Springs, and just as you pass the entry gate, you will see excavation area B to your left.

 In excavation area B (#17 on the map), you can see the remains of a Byzantine church.